Uses of Digital Signage in Manufacturing

 Imagine a scenario where two departments have been lagging behind, which places the entire facility behind.
 A contest can be run between the two (or more) departments with currents results being displayed on a leaderboard.

 A leaderboard on a digital signage screen taps into our natural drive for recognition and status, providing a fantastic incentive for employees.
-They’ll put in extra effort to complete their task for a chance to be first on the leaderboard.
+In fact, Employees will put in extra effort to complete their task for a chance to be first on the leaderboard.

 In many manufacturing facilities, noise and WiFi interference prohibits communication with key personnel while they are on the floor, even if they do carry their cell phones or tablets.